marcos-bueno/marcos-bueno/README.md

 ## Hi, I'm Marcos Bueno 👋

-I am a student of Computer Engineering, with experience in web development.
-Passionate about Javascript, ReactJS, NodeJS and the whole ecosystem around these technologies.
+Computer Engineering student and currently Full Stack Developer.
+Enthusiastic about Javascript, Angular, ReactJS, React Native, NodeJS and the entire ecosystem around these technologies.

+I work with a focus on user experience and usability, always thinking about how to bring beautiful, responsive interfaces and always with a focus on the user.

 ### What I'm focusing on 👨‍💻